 This article will be useful for development and product leaders who want to use cloud computing in their solutions and make sure they are protected.

-Vulnerabilities in cloud computing technology have caused some of the biggest data breaches in 2023 so far.
-Here are several cloud attacks examples:
+Vulnerabilities in cloud computing technology have caused some of the biggest data breaches that get extensive media coverage.
+Here are several examples of cloud cyber attacks that led to significant damage for companies:

 Security misconfigurations.
 Major CSPs like AWS, Google Cloud, and Azure provide their clients with numerous ways to configure the security of their environments.
 Developers can set additional protection measures for storage, infrastructure elements, virtual machines, etc. But developers can also misconfigure an environment due to: